Krush206/Krush206/README.md

 </div>

 <p align="center">
 I am a passionate computer programmer.
 I have affinity in the IT area since my childhood.
-The languages I excel at are C, Objective-C, Java, C#, JavaScript and Shell.
+The languages I excel at are C, Objective-C, Smalltalk, Java, C#, JavaScript and Shell.
 I am a Unix and Linux guru.
 </p>

 ## Profile stats